 In the case of your direct manager, your defensiveness is even sadder—and potentially a problem.
 This is the person from whom you need to welcome feedback.
 It's difficult enough to be a manager who is in a position wherein he or she must provide feedback—and it's already an uncomfortable role for many because they are untrained and ill-prepared.

 You would do well not to make the situation even more difficult for your manager by exhibiting defensive or childish behavior in response to their legitimate efforts to give you developmental feedback.

-These are the ten steps you need to take to receive feedback with grace and dignity.
+Here are 10 steps you need to take to receive feedback with grace and dignity.

 Fear of hurting you or having to deal with defensive or justifying behavior makes people hesitant to give feedback to someone else.
 If you can create an aura of approachability, people are more likely to return with more feedback.
 Defensiveness, anger, justifying, and excuse-making will ensure that coworkers and bosses are not comfortable giving you feedback.

 After all, in learning the views of the feedback provider, you learn about yourself and how your actions are interpreted and perceived in the world.
 Noted consultant and author, Tom Peters, in a well-known quote, said, "Perception is all there is."

 That's true for your career growth and progress.
 How the world views you is an opportunity for your continued growth.

 Your feedback provider will appreciate that you are really hearing what they are saying.
 Rather than using the little voice in your head to argue, deny, or formulate your response while they are speaking, focus on making sure that you understand the point of view you are receiving.
 You are also determining the validity of what you are really hearing.